DrakirL/DrakirL.github.io/p10/rules/combat.md

 *The Test is made with Advantage if your target(s) have not yet been made aware of your presence at all.*

 #### Move Action
 Use any number of Actions and pick one of your Speeds.
-Move through a number of spaces using the properties of your chosen Speed, up to a distance equal to the value of that speed for each Action used.
+Move through a number of spaces using the properties of your chosen Speed, up to a distance (measured in paces) equal to the value of that speed for each Action used.
 (PHRASING?)<br>
 The movement you spend is dynamically affected by Difficult Terrain etc. (PHRASING?
 DETAILS?)<br>
 This Action is normally Interruptible, but you can choose to only gain half the normal movement to prevent this.<br>
 You can also make one Test as part of this action to make a tough jump or push through a blockade.<br>